Castian999/Backrooms/README.md

 2025-10-14 : ❌ 0 pomodoros | Got caught in procrastination — no progress made today.
 2025-10-15 : ⏳ 3 pomodoros | Finished the theory and almost completed the exercises for Calorimetry (Physics Vol. 2).
 2025-10-16 : ⏳ 4 pomodoros | Progress in both math (Transformations) and physics (Calorimetry).
 Productivity recovering.
+2025-10-17 : ❌ 0 pomodoros | Off day — health and mindset didn’t allow for study.